Personalized Anticoagulation Therapy

 On your first visit to the clinic, the pharmacist or nurse practitioner will ask for your health and medical history and your current medication list.
 Please bring all medications you are taking, as many medications can affect the way your anticoagulant works in your body.
 It is also important to let the Anticoagulation Clinic staff know of any nonprescription remedies or supplements you are taking such as herbal products and vitamins, or if you are taking Coumadin® or generic warfarin.
 If during the course of your treatment you change from one to the other, you need to let the clinic know.

-On every visit, a finger stick will be performed to obtain a drop of blood, which will be tested to determine how long it takes for your blood to clot.
-Results of this test are obtained immediately, after which your dosage will be discussed.
+On most visits, a finger stick will be performed to obtain a drop of blood, which will be tested to determine how long it takes for your blood to clot.
+Occasionally a blood draw will be required.
+Results of these tests are obtained on the same day, after which your dosage will be discussed.

-We also monitor other anticoagulation therapies, such as heparin and low molecular weight heparin.
+We also monitor other anticoagulation therapies, such as DOAC agents, heparin and low molecular weight heparins.

 Anticoagulation Clinic services are covered by most insurance plans and Medicare.
 If appropriate, we also provide education and training for your family.